-An 11-day tour travelling from Hanoi, via Halong Bay to Danang and taking in no less than 7 of Vietnam's World Heritage Sites
+An 11-day tour travelling from Hanoi, via Halong Bay to Danang while taking in no less than 7 of Vietnam's World Heritage Sites

 UNESCO sites of northern and central Vietnam

 For those with a few more days to spare we offer an extended, 16-day, version of our World Heritage Sites of Vietnam tour – ‘Hanoi to Saigon‘, continuing to Saigon and on to the Mekong Delta with an additional option of travelling up the Mekong River by boat to Cambodia’s vibrant capital Phnom Penh.
 A pre-tour add-on also on offer is our 5 day, 4 night Sapa mini-tour to discover the awe-inspiring mountain scenery and traditional hill-tribe minorities of the far north.

 Alternatively, a few days quality beach time are available on either the secluded, unspoilt Whale Island (near Nha Trang), Mui Ne (a short drive from Saigon) or by way of a local flight to Phu Quoc Island in the far south.

 Here's an idea of what you can expect to do and see day-to-day.